 The city unveils its winter wonderland in late November, complete with snow sprayed trees and stalls selling glühwein and gingerbread accompanied by an ice rink and Ferris wheel.

 However, the winter highlight is Nice Carnival which takes place in February, a 700-year-old vibrant extravaganza of themed parades with giant figurines and street theatres hosting shows throughout the city.
 The festival has a different theme each year with live music, a flower parade, delicious street food and fireworks.

 Outside these times, you can visit Monastère de Cimiez with beautiful gardens, the music museum in Palais Lascaris and walk along the coastal path to Villefranche-sur-Mer updating your Instagram en route.

-Alternatively, take the day ski bus to the Alps for winter sports fun or drive to Grasse, France’s perfume capital and curate your own bespoke fragrance.
+Alternatively, take day trips from Nice such as the ski bus to the Alps for winter sports fun or drive to Grasse, France’s perfume capital and curate your own bespoke fragrance.

 Winter holidays in the French Alps can be as relaxed or action-packed as you choose.
 Bustling valley villages beneath snowy mountain peaks are awash with historic houses and wooden chalets, where fine restaurants serve raclette, fondue and wood-fired pizza.